AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

     flag = phase.solve_optimize_solve()

 After finding a solution, we can retrieve the converged trajectory using the :code:`.returnTraj` method of the :code:`phase`.
+Note the trajectory is returned as a python list where each element is a full-ode input (ie: :math:`[\vec{X}_i,t_i,\vec{U}_i,\vec{P}]`) at each point in time along the trajectory.
+You may also return the table in the form of an :code:`oc.LGLInterpTable` so that it can be sampled as a smooth function of time.
+See the section on LGLInterpTable for more details.
-Similarly, if you added static parameters to the :code:`phase`, these can be retrieved using :code:`.returnStaticParams`.
+If you added static parameters to the :code:`phase`, these can be retrieved using :code:`.returnStaticParams`.
 Finally, you can also retrieve an estimate for the Co-states of a optimal control problem AFTER it has been optimized.
 These could then be used as the initial guess to an indirect form of the same optimization problem.

 .. code-block:: python

     Traj = phase.returnTraj()

+    ## Output trajectory has same format as input
+    for XtUP in Traj:
+        XtUP[0:6]  # The state variables,X
+        XtUP[6]    # The time,t
+        XtUP[7:10] # The control variables,U
+        XtUP[10]   # The ODE parameter,P

     StatParams = phase.returnStaticParams()

     CostateTraj = phase.returnCostateTraj() #

+    for Ct in CostateTraj:
+        C[0:6] # The Costates associated with X
+        C[6]   # The time

 Additionally, should you want to refine the mesh spacing of the trajectory after a solution, it is not necessary to create an entirely new :code:`phase`.
 Instead you can use the :code:`.refineTraj` methods as shown below.
 The simplest form of refinement can be accomplished using the :code:`.refineTrajManual` methods.
 In general these work exactly,